ESR-NZ/covid_in_wastewater/README.md

 This work represents the combined efforts of many individuals and organisations.
 We thank the teams across the country who collect the wastewater and associated metadata that underpins this work.

-ESR acknowledges the support of councils and wastewater providers across New Zealand who provide us with samples and staff in the public health services in New Zealand who provide us with data from their regions.
+PHF Science acknowledges the support of councils and wastewater providers across New Zealand who provide us with samples and staff in the public health services in New Zealand who provide us with data from their regions.
 This work is funded by the Ministry of Health.

 ## Terms of Use

-1. This dataset is owned by the Institute of Environmental Science and Research Limited and licensed for reuse under the [Creative Commons Attribution 4.0 International licence](https://creativecommons.org/licenses/by/4.0/).
-This license means that you are free to copy, distribute and adapt the material, as long as you attribute it to the Institute of Environmental Science and Research Limited and abide by the other license terms.
-This license does not apply to any logos and trademarks on this website – these specific elements may not be reused without the Institute of Environmental Science and Research Limited's prior written consent.
+1. This dataset is owned by the New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) and licensed for reuse under the [Creative Commons Attribution 4.0 International licence](https://creativecommons.org/licenses/by/4.0/).
+This license means that you are free to copy, distribute and adapt the material, as long as you attribute it to the New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) and abide by the other license terms.
+This license does not apply to any logos and trademarks on this website – these specific elements may not be reused without the New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) prior written consent.
-2. If you wish to use the data, you must attribute it as the "COVID-19 Data Repository by the Institute of Environmental Science and Research", and the URL: <https://github.com/ESR-NZ/covid_in_wastewater>
+2. If you wish to use the data, you must attribute it as the "COVID-19 Data Repository by the New Zealand Institute for Public Health and Forensic Science Ltd", and the URL: <https://github.com/ESR-NZ/covid_in_wastewater>
 3. You may use our application programming interface ("API") to facilitate access to the dataset, whether through a separate website or through another type of software application.
-4. You may not represent or imply that the Institute of Environmental Science and Research Limited has approved or endorsed the manner or purpose of your use or reproduction of the dataset.
+4. You may not represent or imply that the New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) has approved or endorsed the manner or purpose of your use or reproduction of the dataset.
-5. The Institute of Environmental Science and Research Limited reserves the right at any time in its sole discretion to modify or discontinue (temporarily or permanently) this website, the dataset, and any means of accessing the dataset, with or without prior notice to you.
+5. The New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) reserves the right at any time in its sole discretion to modify or discontinue (temporarily or permanently) this website, the dataset, and any means of accessing the dataset, with or without prior notice to you.

 ## Disclaimer

-Data is shared solely for the benefit of the New Zealand Ministry of Health, Public Health Service Providers and other Third Party Beneficiaries as defined in the Contract between ESR and the MoH.
-ESR does not accept any legal liability or responsibility for use of information contained in this repository by any other person or organisation.
+Data is shared solely for the benefit of the New Zealand Ministry of Health, Public Health Service Providers and other Third Party Beneficiaries as defined in the Contract between PHF Science and the MoH.
+PHF Science does not accept any legal liability or responsibility for use of information contained in this repository by any other person or organisation.

-## About ESR
+## About PHF Science

-The Institute of Environmental Science and Research (ESR) is a Crown Research Institute in Aotearoa New Zealand.
-ESR provides science services and research capability across several science disciplines including Public Health, Forensics, Water and the Environment, Genomics, and Social Science.
+The New Zealand Institute for Public Health and Forensic Science Ltd (PHF Science) is a New Zealand Government-owned research organisation dedicated to enhancing the health, wellbeing and safety of our communities.
+Specialising in public health and forensic sciences, we monitor disease, help ensure safe food and water, reduce harm from drugs, support the justice system and more.
+Our science powers innovations and solutions to help New Zealand prosper and grow.